 SILVER VETO – Each guest and the host of the show have a Silver Veto, which they can use during the Round of 32 to automatically send something through to the next round, regardless of the outcome of the match-up.
 If the Silver Vetoes go unused by all panelists in the Round of 32, each panelist will have their Silver Veto reinstated for the Round of 16.
 This also makes the Diamond Veto available for the Round of 16 as a result, so long as the guest has not already used their Golden Veto.
 If even one panelist has used their Silver Veto in the Round of 32, all Silver Vetoes are nullified at the Round of 16.

 DIAMOND VETO – Each guest may choose to exchange both their Gold and Silver Vetoes for a Diamond Veto.
 The Diamond Veto allows a guest to move anything to a different part of the bracket at any time during the Round of 32, including knocking something out that has already advanced to the next round.
-The host or creator of the bracket does not have a Diamond Veto.
-An item can only be moved when it comes up on the show, so once an item has been knocked out of the bracket, it is not eligible to be moved.
+The host or creator of the bracket does not have a Diamond Veto until the Round of 16, and only if all Silver Vetoes have gone unused in the Round of 32.
+Once an item has been knocked out of the bracket, it is not eligible to be moved.

 - The first use of the Golden Veto came in Episode #1 when guest Sam the Man used his Golden Veto to knock Kelsea Ballerini out of the bracket at the 11 seed and replace her with Lennon Stella at the Round of 32.
 Rhys voted for Canadian artist Lights to progress in the round against Lennon Stella, while Sam voted the other way.
 The wheel sent Lennon Stella through to the next round, robbing the listeners of a Kacey Musgraves vs. Kelsea Ballerini match-up in the Round of 16.
 Lennon Stella was eventually knocked out of the bracket by Kacey Musgraves.